Belinda O'Sullivan

 Biography

-Belinda is a national and internatioal rural health systems researcher with a focus on workforce capacity building, access, quality and distribution.
+Belinda is a national and international rural health systems researcher with a focus on workforce capacity building, access, quality and distribution.

-She was the Chief Investigator of the Monash Medical School rural medical workforce tracking study, and produced six publications highlighting new evidence about the Monash rural medical program to inform program design, support national recommendations for rural training and attract new funding for end to end training.
+She was the Chief Investigator of the Monash Medical School rural medical workforce tracking study, and produced six publications highlighting new evidence which has been used to support more investment in end to end rural medical training.

-Belinda was the Director of Research and Evaluation in the Office of the National Rural Health Commissioner.
-She supported consultation and development of the national Taskforce Advice about the Pathway, leading to new investment in rural generalist training nationally.
+Belinda was the Director of Research and Evaluation in the Office of the National Rural Health Commissioner, consulting to inform Taskforce Advice about the National Rural Generalist Pathway to inform the Health Minister.

 Belinda's PhD: